danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 that there can be anything like "the self" without others and that "the self" is largely about imagining others view of yourself.

-I'd also  love to make my thesis valuable to others in terms of it's utility by including my code.
+I'd also love to try to  make my thesis valuable to others in terms of it's utility.
+This is why I've chosen to include my code.
 My thinking here is that there exists a certain kind of reader that won't want to sit through these touchy feely meanderings unless there is a promise of some code that can be run at the end of the day.
+One way of thinking about those pieces of code is as maps.
+You would be free to connect my code to anything you want and control it.
+You could make your own connections to the things you care about.
+Edit my code to find your own path through the valley.

+In the diagram below the audience creates a discrete assesment loop when viewing the artwork.
+The audience views the result of the artist's process of composing the work and then goes on about their lives.
+Some particular work by some particular artist may resonate more with some individual human being held within the mass that is the audience.
+The prescribed modus operandi for this individual is then to take an interest in the artist, or rather the story that has been constructed about the artist.
+To be neatly consumed, perhaps in the form of a biography or an interview.
+I don't think this model serves us very well.
+At least not on it's own.
+Instead if we were to share our code the audience is more likely to be empowered to do something other than to continue to go about their lives as consumers.
+Consumers of musics and of stories about artists.
+Perhaps idolizing them.
+Putting the artist and subconsciously the idea that they themselves as part of an audience could create something, anything.
+Constructed narratives designed to create cult followings are not helping to deepen the audience's relationship with the artwork.
+Giving the audience access to the code might not do that all of the time but it is a thing to try instead of going along with a prescribed method.

 ```